 King Edward VII, the son of Queen Victoria was on the throne from 1900 to 1915.
 This era was known for its elegant and sophisticated aesthetic.
 It was rightfully known as la Belle Epoch era – the beautiful era.
 The style during this period was delicate and romantic.

 One of the biggest developments in the jewellery industry came in 1903.
 This was the ability to include platinum.
 The added benefit of including platinum into a piece of jewellery was that it added strength.
 This allowed for rings to be more delicate and intricate than they were before.
 The use of platinum in rings also allowed for the emerging trend of ‘milgraining’, which is a decorative border of metalwork.
-This type of border exemplified the delicate, romantic aesthetic of the period.
+This type of border exemplified the delicate, romantic aesthetic of the period, whilst remaining a timeless engagement ring.

 The Edwardian era ended at the beginning of the First World War.
 Platinum, which has always been in short supply, was deemed too precious for the war effort to be used in new items of jewellery.